SadRobotChannel/af/_posts/2020-01-01-bitcoin-faucets-games.md

 <div class="sidebar-section" style="background-color:#fbf4ff">
      <h5><span>Bits-Pays - Miner Game</span></h5>
      Free Miner Game is one of the unique services provided by <a href="http://bit.ly/www-bits-pays" target="_blank">Bits-Pays</a>.
 		 Play for free and earn real bitcoin satoshi.
-There are up to 40 levels currently available, where miner of each higher levels can earn more (e.g. a miner of 20-lvl will mine about 15,000 satoshi per day).
+There are up to 40 levels currently available, where miner of each higher levels can earn more (e.g. a miner of 20-lvl will mine about 15,000 satoshi per day).<br>
 		 - Explore 6 levels of maps for higher mining.<br>
 		 - Upgrade your mining tools and increase your miner's efficiency.<br>
 		 - Paid options are available for higher profits!